You can still get Taylor Swift tickets for the UK leg of The Eras Tour

 Taylor is then set to return to the iconic London venue on 15-17 August and 19-20 August, with more guests to be confirmed.

-A number of cities are getting into the spirit, with Liverpool transforming into Taylor Town and Edinburgh’s local businesses planning a Taylored Tasting trail for fans to enjoy ahead of the shows.
+A number of cities are getting into the spirit, with Liverpool transforming into Taylor Town and Edinburgh’s local businesses hosted a Taylored Tasting trail for fans to enjoy ahead of the shows.

 Before the tour arrives in the UK, you can find out everything you need to know about tickets, dates and setlist below.